-Administrative appointments are subject to changes in administrative structure, assignment of non-faculty support staff, budget, and priorities of the School, College and University.
+The School Director determines, in consultation with the FAC, the administrative appointments in the school.
+These appointments are subject to changes in administrative structure, assignment of non-faculty support staff, budget, and priorities of the School, College and University.
 Undergraduate and graduate coordination are top priorities for administrative support.